embeddedinn/embeddedinn.github.io/_posts/2022-02-24-Adding-Custom-Packages-to-Buildroot.md

 }
 ```

-#### Makefile
+#### `package/embeddedinn/src/Makefile`

 ```

 .PHONY: clean
+.PHONY: embeddedinn

 embeddedinn: embeddedinn.c
     $(CC) -o '$@' '$<'

 clean:
-    rm embeddedinn
+    -rm embeddedinn
 ```

+> Note: Makefile requires a tab character for indentation.
+Spaces will not work.

 Now, let us create a package definition for this package in the buildroot source tree.
-In this case, we are assuming that the package is located in the `/packages/` directory and is locally available.
+In this case, we are assuming that the package is located in the `/package/` directory and is locally available.
 Buildroot also lets you pull package contents from `git`, `svn`, `wget`, `tar.gz` etc.

 Within the Buildroot source tree, you can create an `embeddedinn` directory under the `package` directory and create two files: `embeddedinn.mk` and `Config.in` within the `embeddedinn` directory.